paulbrodersen/netgraph/README.md

 ## Version 4 to version 5 API changes

-The APIs for all user-exposed objects have remained fully backwards compatible between version 4 and version 5.
-This includes instantiating `Graph`, `InteractiveGraph`, `EditableGraph`, `ArcDiagram`, `InteractiveArcDiagram` and `EditableArcDiagram` objects as well as all calls to node layout and edge routing functions.
+The APIs for all `Graph` classes have remained fully backwards compatible between version 4 and version 5, as have all node layout functions.
-If you have dug into the source code of netgraph, and are using any feature that is not exposed by default, then the following changes are worth noting:
+Several edge routing functions now accept additional arguments for specifying routing of self-loops but have remained mostly backwards compatible, apart from `get_selfloop_paths`, which has been removed.
+The following changes are worth noting:

 - The `node_shape` argument can now also be an instance of a `matplotlib.path.Path` or a dictionary containing `matplotlib.path.Path` instances.
 - Split `NodeArtist` class into `NodeArtist`, `RegularPolygonNodeArtist`, and `CircularNodeArtist` classes; `NodeArtist` is the base for the other two classes, so checks like `isinstance(artist, NodeArtist)` remain valid.